 I worked professionally in theatre/voice over work in NY and Chicago.
 Regional credits included lead roles at Sight and Sound Theatre in Lancaster, PA, and nationally broadcast voice-overs for Moody Broadcasting Network.
 I returned to the C-U area in 2006 and am active in community theatre , perrforming and directing for the Champaign Urbana Theatre Company, The Station Theatre, and Krannert Center.

 The greatest blessings in my life are named Cyrus, Claire, and John.
-My husband and I have been married for 17 years, and consider it a privilege to parent Claire, age 14, and John, age 11.
+My husband, Cyrus, and I consider it a privilege to parent Claire and John.
 Cyrus, a CPA, is the CFO of Cross Construction by day, and youth soccer coach extraordinaire by night.
 I have enjoyed serving in the music and children's ministries of churches we have attended over the years, including Redeemer Presbyterian Church in NY and Moody Church in Chicago.
 My family currently attends All Souls Presbyterian Church in Champaign.

 I completed my teaching degree at the University of Illinois and have been certified both by the state of Illinois and ACSI.
 I spent most of 1984-2002 teaching a variety of middle school classes at Okinawa Christian School International.
 In 2004, I began teaching at Judah Christian School.
 My classes vary but currently I teach Junior High Math, Algebra 1, and Geometry.